nigyta/dfast_core/README.md

 Run options:
-  --cpu INT             Number of CPUs to use
+  --cpu INT             Number of CPUs to use --use_locustag_as_gene_id
+                        Use locustag as gene ID for FASTA and GFF.
+(Useful when providing DFAST results to other tools such as Roary)
-  --force               Force overwriting output --debug               Run in debug mode (Extra logging and retaining
+  --dbroot PATH         DB root directory (default:APP_ROOT/db --force               Force overwriting output --debug               Run in debug mode (Extra logging and retaining
                         temporary files)
   --show_config         Show pipeline configuration and exit --version             Show program version
   -h, --help            Show this help message

 ```
 ## <a id="distribution"></a>Software distribution